zammad/zammad-org/src/en/documentation/use/guides/search.md

 # Search

-In Zammad, you can search for basically all available information like:
+In Zammad, you can search for all available information like:

 - Message subject and text
 - Names and email addresses
 - Text in file attachments
-- User and organizations details (like notes, names, etc.)
+- User and organization details (like notes, names, etc.)

 Depending on what you are searching for and the amount of data in your Zammad instance, you can search in different ways.
 Read on to learn about the search basics, followed by the detailed search and the usage of Elasticsearch syntax.